tmtsoftware/csw/docs/src/main/services/alarm.md

 # Alarm Service

-The alarm service deals with alarms in the TMT software system.
+The Alarm Service deals with alarms present in the TMT software system.

 <!-- introduction to the service -->